 ENplus Premium Wood Pellet Requirements

-You can see that all the wood pellet grades are produced as either a 6mm or 8mm pellet, however, there is also a length requirement of between 30mm and 40mm.
-The reason for this is some pellet feed system augers are specifically designed to deal with pellets up to s certain length.
+You can see that all the wood pellet grades are produced as either a 6mm or 8mm pellet.
+However, there is also a length requirement of between 30mm and 40mm.
+The reason for this is some pellet feed system augers are specifically designed to deal with pellets up to a certain length.
 If the wood pellets are too long they can potentially cause damage to the feed systems on some stoves and boilers.

-The ash percentages are below 0.7% for A1, below 1.2% for A2 and below 2% for grade B. You will also notice that grade A1 is produced to slightly mechanical durability than A2 of B grade.
+The ash percentages are below 0.7% for A1, below 1.2% for A2 and below 2% for grade B. You will also notice that grade A1 is produced to slightly higher mechanical durability than A2 or B grade.
 Most pellet stoves and boilers could probably run on the A2 grade.
-However, grade B may produce just too much ash for some pellet stoves and boilers.
+However, grade B may produce just too much ash for some pellet stoves and boilers to handle.

-What are ENplus Grade B Wood Pellets for?
+What/Who Are ENplus Grade B Wood Pellets For?

 ENPlus grade B wood pellets can also be referred to by the term ‘standard grade’ or ‘industrial grade’.
 Now, there are some domestic pellet stoves and boilers which can burn these wood pellets.
 For instance, my Tatano pellet boiler can burn pretty much any type of biomass pellets.
 I’ve successfully burnt cardboard pellets up 10% ash content!
 Therefore ENPlus grade B wood pellets at 2% is not an issue.
 The main market for grade B wood pellets is larger commercial pellet boilers and even for co-firing in coal power stations.